 Ok, we have another project for sale.
 I have heard from the owner of N 11822 and he wishes to sell it.
 Select Classified above for details and photographs

 In the last post I asked the following question; In the 1930’s what political event in the country of Venezuela concerned a Curtiss Wright Junior CW-1?
 The fist correct I got was from Freddie Pedrique.
 Here is his answer:

 YOU ARE TALKING ABOUT NC11848 S/N 1222 BOUGHT BY MR. MARCOS SARCOS PORTILLO IN 1932.
 THIS AIRCRAFT WAS CONFISCATED IN VENEZUELA BY GRAL.
-JUAN VICENTE GOMEZ, story DICTATOR OF THAT COUNTRY, recipe WHO FEARED THE AIRCRAFT COULD BE USED TO HELP OVERTROW HIS GOVERNMENT.
+JUAN VICENTE GOMEZ, DICTATOR OF THAT COUNTRY, WHO FEARED THE AIRCRAFT COULD BE USED TO HELP OVERTROW HIS GOVERNMENT.

 I asked the above question after receiving information from another viewer of the website.
 That original information came from Alejandro Irausquin Aeronautical Engineer, Civil Aviation Historian / LAAHS

 Read the entire story by selecting Mystery 7 under the Mysteries tab above.